Boost Speed, Strength & Endurance By Running Stairs

 Running up stairs is a great way to burn calories.

-Depending on your body weight goals, overall training plan, diet, and intensity level and duration of your stair climbing workouts, it can help you create a caloric deficit necessary to lose weight or maintain a healthy body weight.
+Depending on your body weight goals, overall training plan, diet, and the intensity and duration of your stair climbing workouts, this can help you create a caloric deficit necessary to lose weight or maintain a healthy body weight.

 In fact, according to Obesity,1Eves, F. F., Webb, O. J., & Mutrie, N. (2006).
 A Workplace Intervention to Promote Stair Climbing: Greater Effects in the Overweight*.
 Obesity14(12), 2210–2216. https://doi.org/10.1038/oby.2006.259 stair climbing burns more calories than jogging, so it can be great for weight loss and fat loss.